microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 If your extension is making use of the (now deprecated) `workspace.rootPath` property to work on the currently opened folder, you should read on.

-In addition, if your extension is providing settings that can apply on a resource level instead of the window, you should also consider to adopt the new APIs.
+In addition, if your extension is providing settings that can apply on a resource (= file location) level instead of being global, you should also consider to adopt the new APIs.
 Resource settings are much more powerful because they can apply differently to each folder of a workspace.

 ## Basics